WanjikuKahoro/Phase-1-Project/README.md

 ## Conclusion

 **Summary of Conclusions:**
-1. Certain aircraft manufacturers consistently show lower fatality rates, highlighting safer designs.
+1. Certain aircraft manufacturers and aircraft caregories consistently show lower fatality rates, highlighting safer designs.
-  Adams is the Riskiest
-  Cub Crafters Inc is the safest
+  Adams is the Riskiest while Cub Crafters Inc is the safest Rockets have the highest fatality rates.
+Chance of survival is low.

 2. Engine type and number of engines are strongly associated with accident severity; single-engine aircraft and certain engine types have higher fatality risk.
    1 Engine aircrafts have a higher fatality rate while 6 Engine aircrafts have lower risk